pace-neutrons/Horace/documentation/smg/10_how_to_use_the_SAN_area.md

 ### Example

 The examples below demonstrate how to mount the share and copy the file `README.txt` from the SAN area in a Jenkinsfile.
-In a production system you may want to have a separate bash script that contains the mount/copy commands and takes the SAN path and credentials as arguments.
+In a production system you may want to have a separate shell script that contains the mount/copy commands and takes the SAN path and credentials as arguments.

 #### Linux